zubinchopra/portaldocs/portal-sdk/generated/portalfx-telemetry-mds-tables.md

 * Extension events

-    * **LoadExtensions**
+    * **ExtensionLoad**
-        * Measures the time it takes Shell to create the extension's IFrame until Shell receives the extension's manifest.
+        * Measures the total time it takes to load an extension breaking down all the steps in the data object
-        * "actionModifier" = start is triggered when an extension starts loading
-        * "actionModifier" = cancel is triggered when an extension fails loading
-        * "actionModifier" = complete is triggered when an extension finishes loading
-    * **InitializeExtensions**
-        * Measures the time since Shell receives the extension manifest until Shell receives an RPC response stating that the extension's state is Initialized.
-        * "actionModifier" = start is triggered when an extension starts being initialized
-        * "actionModifier" = cancel is triggered when an extension's initialization fails
+        * "actionModifier" = cancel is triggered when an extension's load fails
-        * "actionModifier" = complete is triggered when an extension's initialization finishes
+        * "actionModifier" = complete is triggered when an extension's load finishes

-    "name" column provides the name of the extension which is being loaded/initialized.
+    "name" column provides the name of the extension which is being loaded.

 * Create events